mcasachin/Django/README.md

 To Create the view app called members- Django creates a folder named members in my project, with this content: python manage.py startapp members

+Django Views
+Django views are Python functions that take http requests and return http response, like HTML documents.
+A web page that uses Django is full of views with different tasks and missions.
+Views are usually put in a file called views.py located on your app's folde

+To create and display view, Need to send a response back to the browser.
+To execute the view, we must call the view via the URL of it.

+Example -
-No go to folder C:\Users\abc\my_tennis_club\members and open View.py , change the content of it as below from django.shortcuts import render from django.http import HttpResponse
+go to folder C:\Users\abc\my_tennis_club\members and open View.py , change the content of it as below from django.shortcuts import render from django.http import HttpResponse

 def members(request):
     return HttpResponse("Hello world!")

+Create a file named urls.py in the same folder as the views.py file, and type this code in it: from django.urls import path from . import views urlpatterns = [
+    path('members/', views.members, name='members'),
+]

+go to folder C:\Users\abc\my_tennis_club\ and open View.py , change the content of it as below